cd-chan/BIS15W2025_group10/README.md

    - Run `clean.Rmd` to preprocess and clean the dataset.
 New CSV files have already been written into the /data directory.

 2. **Perform Analysis and Launch the Shiny App**
-   - Open `Shiny_App.Rmd` in RStudio and click Run to interact with the data.
+   - Open `Shiny_App.Rmd` in RStudio and click Run to interact with our analysis.

 ## **Key Findings**
 Our analysis reveals that several factors are associated a TV show’s popularity in rankings.
 Specifically: